ubco-mds-2021-labs/dashboard1-group-a/README.md

 See how the changes are so drastic?
 Who would have thought?

-You can just click on these quick links to navigate to the respective parts:
+### Feel free to scroll down or jump straight to one of the below

 - [Dashboard deployed on heroku](#access-our-dashboard-here-(Heroku))
 - [Contributors](#who-are-the-cool-people-involved)